lappis-unb/BotFlow/README.md

     `git clone https://github.com/lappis-unb/BotFlow`

-- Climbing platform locally using Docker
+- Run Botflow using Docker
     Make sure you are in the root folder of the project and run the command below:

     `sudo docker-compose -up --build`

-- Climbing platform locally using NODE8 with Yarn
+- Run Botflow using NODE8 with Yarn
     Make sure it is in the app folder by running the command below

     `cd /app`